-Identity theft occurs when someone illegally utilizes your personal, confidential information; Name, Social Security number, or credit card number, without your permission nor authorization to do so.
+Identity theft occurs when someone illegally utilizes your personal, confidential information; Name, Social Security Number, or credit card number, without your permission or authorization to do so.
 This action is defined as fraud and is federally enforceable.

-Identity Theft can affect consumers in many ways, but there are also many ways to keep your identity from being "hijacked," and to assist you if you have been a victim of it:
+Identity Theft can affect consumers in many ways, but there are also many ways to keep your identity from being "hijacked," and to assist you if you have been a victim of identity theft:

 Skilled identity thieves may use a variety of methods to get hold of your information, including: